Itinte/natural_language_generation/README.md

 # natural_language_generation

-Natural Language Generation using deep learning models
+Natural Language Generation using deep learning model

 ### ALGORITHM PRESENTATION ###

 Meaning Representation to Natural Language algorithm.
 We choose to implement a seq2seq model.
 It works as a encoder, decoder on either a character level or word level.
 In order to improve learning of the model we computed a lexicalization work applied beforehand to the dataset.

-Our best model is already trained and saved (weights in 'saved_models/64_100_40k.h5', with its prediction in results/64_100_40k_results).
+The model is already trained and saved (weights in 'saved_models/64_100_40k.h5', with its prediction in results/64_100_40k_results).
 The model works on a character level.
 The predictions are quite impressive and the seq2seq manages to understand perfectly the logical relation between the sentence Meaning Representation and the Natural Language.